Gillespie leads No. 8 Florida State women past Miami 73-62

 CORAL GABLES, Fla.
+(AP) — Florida State quickly shook off the possible carryover effect from its first loss of the season.

-(AP) — Kiah Gillespie scored 21 points to lead No. 8 Florida State to a 73-62 victory over No. 23 Miami on Sunday.
+Kiah Gillespie scored 21 points to lead the No. 8 Seminoles to a 73-62 victory over No. 23 Miami on Sunday.

-Gillespie shot 8 of 11 from the field as the Seminoles (14-1, 3-1 Atlantic Coast Conference) rebounded from their first loss of the season Thursday at Syracuse.
+Gillespie shot 8 of 11 from the field as the Seminoles (14-1, 3-1 Atlantic Coast Conference) rebounded from their loss Thursday at Syracuse.
+The Orange defeated Florida State on a buzzer-beating shot, 90-89.

+“The mood was pretty much short-term memory,” Gillespie said.
+“Even after the shot went in, I just told myself I have to let this game go.
+By drawing on it and being upset about it isn’t going to change anything.
+It was one tough loss.

+“I couldn’t let that weigh on my conscience.
+(The shot) was everywhere.
+Social media cleanliness and just move on to the next game.”

-Morgan Jones scored 16 points and Nicki Ekhomu finished with 15 points for Florida State.
+Morgan Jones scored a season-high 16 points and Nicki Ekhomu finished with 15 points for Florida State.
+Nausia Woolfolk was the Seminoles’ fourth scorer in double figures with 11 points.

+“You get to a point in winter break that it’s time to get back into a routine,” Florida State coach Sue Semrau said.
+“Going up to Syracuse, which is geographically at the top of the conference, and Miami, which is geographically at the bottom of the conference, I was pleased we came out with the win.”

 The Seminoles finished the first half on a 13-1 run.
 Ekhomu scored eight points during the spurt, and her 3-pointer with 12 seconds remaining gave Florida State a 39-26 lead at halftime.